jkordish/dockerfile-privoxy_tor/README.md

 # dockerfile-privoxy_tor
-Dockerfile for creating a privoxy and tor proxy
+Dockerfile for creating a privoxy proxy utilizing tor.

+Not sure why other than I thought it would be a fun exercise.
+Perhaps it will be useful for someone else.

-osx
+osx boot2docker
 ---
 1. Install Homebrew